chetanyakan/rasa/docs/user-guide/setting-up-ci-cd.rst

 Setting up CI/CD
 ================

-Developping a bot looks a little different than developping a traditional software application, but that doesn't mean you should abandon software development best practices.
+Developing a bot looks a little different than developing a traditional software application, but that doesn't mean you should abandon software development best practices.
 Setting up CI/CD ensures that incremental updates to your bot are improving it, not harming it.